 Where is the Royal National Park?

-The Royal National Park is located only 30km south of the heart of Sydney as the crow flies.
-It normally takes less than 90 minutes to drive there but you may get stuck in traffic during the weekend.
+The Royal National Park is in New South Wales, located only 30km south of the heart of Sydney as the crow flies.
+It normally takes less than 90 minutes to drive there, but you may get stuck in traffic during the weekend.

-If you do the Coastal Walk all the way from Bundeena to Otford (two-day hike), you can catch a train back to Sydney from Otford.
+If you do the Coastal Walk all the way from Bundeena to Otford (a two-day hike), you can catch a train back to Sydney from Otford.